 Birth control is any method used to prevent pregnancy.
-Another word for birth control is contraception (say "kon-truh-SEP-shun").
+Another word for birth control is contraception.

 If you have sex without birth control, there is a chance that you could get pregnant.
 This is true even if you have not started having periods yet or you are getting close to menopause.

 The only sure way to prevent pregnancy is to not have sex.
-But finding a good method of birth control you can use every time can help you avoid an unplanned pregnancy.
+But finding a good method of birth control that you are comfortable with can help you avoid an unplanned pregnancy.

 There are many different kinds of birth control.
 Each has pros and cons.
 Learning about all the methods will help you find one that is right for you.

 Talk to your doctor about the options for birth control after your delivery.
 They include implants and intrauterine devices (IUDs), hormonal methods, and barrier methods.
 Many types of birth control are safe to use if you're going to breastfeed.
 But some work better than others.

 The best method of birth control is one that protects you every time you have sex.
 This usually depends on how well you use it.
 To find a method that will work best for you, think about:

 Birth control must be used correctly in order to prevent pregnancy.
 When you decide which birth control method to use, be honest about how much effort you are willing to put into birth control.
 If you aren't comfortable with or might not consistently use a birth control method for any reason, that method isn't likely to be reliable for you in the long run.

 Some birth control methods require more effort than others.